 To protect borrowers from unlimited increases in the interest rate, lenders establish “caps”.
 The first cap sets the amount of increase (or decrease) allowed in each adjustment period.
 The second cap sets a maximum interest rate increase over the life of the loan.
 Caps of 2/6 are common.

-It is very important to understand the difference between an interest rate cap and a “payment” cap.
+It is essential to understand the difference between an interest rate cap and a “payment” cap.
 Some mortgage products have a payment cap that assures the borrower that the payment will remain the same, although the actual interest rate may fluctuate throughout the year.
 The difference between the interest paid and the interest due on the loan accumulates and is added to the principal balance due.
 This is called negative amortization and can result in customers owing more than they originally borrowed.
-A payment cap loan is risky for borrowers and is generally not a good option.
+A payment-cap loan is risky for borrowers and is generally not a good option.